adamthewilliam/UbuntuHomeServer/README.md

 Whilst inside the root of the docker directory `/docker` run the following commands one by one: `touch .env`, `sudo chown root:root .env`, `sudo chmod 600 .env`.
 This command creates a .env file at the root.
 To edit the .env file run the following command `sudo nano ~/docker/.env` and input the environment variables provided in the example file with whatever changes you want to make.

+**Important: Make sure you update the .env file with your values!
+Especially the SERVER_LAN_IP variable if you're using PiHole.**

 ## Running Docker Compose ##

 At this point, you should be ready to run docker-compose with the following command whilst inside the root of the docker directory `docker compose up -d` or `sudo docker compose up -d`.